 - Install bracket bushing if removed due to wear.
 If bracket bushing has an inner lubrication groove, install bushing with groove at twelve o'clock position in bracket.
-If carbon graphite, Refer to "Installation: Carbon Graphite Bushings" on page 12. - Install bracket and bushing assembly on the casing if separated during assembly.
-The locating pin is essential for proper alignment for N, R, RS sizes.
-Be sure gasket is placed between bracket and casing. - Coat shaft of rotor / shaft assembly with light oil.
+If carbon graphite, Refer to "Installation: Carbon Graphite Bushings" on page 11.
+If applicable, make sure slots in the face of the bushing are towards rotor end of the bracket. - 2.
+Install bracket and bushing assembly on the casing if separated during assembly.
+The locating pin is essential for proper alignment for N sizes.
+Be sure gasket is placed between bracket and casing. - 3.
+Coat shaft of rotor / shaft assembly with light oil.
 Start end of shaft in bracket bushing turning from right to left, slowly pushing rotor in casing. - Coat idler pin with light oil and place idler and bushing on idler pin in head.
-If replacing with carbon graphite bushing, Refer to "Installation: Carbon Graphite Bushings" on page 12. - 5.
+If replacing idler bushing with carbon graphite, Refer to "Installation: Carbon Graphite Bushings" on page 11. - 5.
 Using a .010 to .015 inch thick head gasket, install head and idler assembly on pump.
 Pump head and casing should have been marked before disassembly to ensure proper reassembly.
 If not, be sure idler pin, which is offset in pump head, is positioned toward the equal distance between port connections to allow for proper flow of liquid through pump.
-If pump is equipped with jacketed headplate, install at this time along with a new gasket.
+If pump is equipped with jacketed headplate, install at this time along with a new head gasket.
+NOTE: Head gasket is directional for the Q & QS pumps.